Find information about voting while you're a student at D'Youville.

 To be eligible to vote in New York State you must:

 - be a United States citizen;

 - be at least 18 years old on election day;

-- live at your present address (including DYC dorms or student apartments) at least 30 days before an election.
+- live at your present address (including the D'Youville dorms or student apartments) at least 30 days before an election.

 In order to register to vote for elections in New York State, you must fill out a New York State Voter Registration Form.
 This form allows you to:

 - Register to vote for the first time

 - Change your name or address in your voter registration

 - Become a member of a political party

 The New York State Voter Registration Form is available online: